kapetacom/.github/profile/README.md

 - [NodeJS SDK](https://github.com/search?q=topic%3Anodejs-sdk+org%3Akapetacom&type=Repositories)
 - [Browser SDK](https://github.com/search?q=topic%3Abrowser-sdk+org%3Akapetacom&type=Repositories)

-### Plugins / Providers
+### Providers
-At the core of Kapeta we have a series of plugins that provide all support for block types, language targets, resource types etc.
+At the core of Kapeta we have a series of what we call "providers" that provide support for block types, language targets, resource types, deployment targets and more.

 You can view them [here](https://github.com/search?q=topic%3Aproviders+org%3Akapetacom&type=Repositories).